HazellCode/HazellCode/README.md

-### Henlo 👋
+### Damn 🗿

 I program stuff.

-I've finally finished uni (Audio and Music Technology) 🎉🎉🎉🎉🎉 I got a First (no i won't stop talking about that)
+MATLAB is cool, block diagrams are nice

-I've mostly only got Python and MATLAB (uni) stuff on here atm but that will change as the year goes on.
+I've mostly only got Python and MATLAB (uni) stuff on here atm but once i finally stop procrastinating learning C++(JUCE) there will be more

 Bye